-If you have yet to jump into the melodic aspect of drumming, the steel tongue drum is a great place to start.
+If you have yet to jump into the melodic aspect of drumming, the steel tongue drum is a great place to start (our top pick is from Unlax Music).
 Perhaps you have seen one in a drum circle, played by a busker, or as part of a larger ensemble.

 The Best Steel Tongue Drums at a Glance